Jim Bottomley

 James Leroy Bottomley (April 23, 1900 – December 11, 1959) was an American professional baseball player, scout and manager.
-He played in Major League Baseball as a first baseman from 1922 to 1937, most prominently as a member of the St. Louis Cardinals where he helped lead the team to four National League pennants and two World Series titles.
+He played in Major League Baseball (MLB) as a first baseman from 1922 to 1937, most prominently as a member of the St. Louis Cardinals where he helped lead the team to four National League pennants and two World Series titles.

 Born in Oglesby, Illinois, Bottomley grew up in Nokomis, Illinois.
 He dropped out of high school at the age of 16 to raise money for his family.
 While he was playing semi-professional baseball, the Cardinals scouted and signed Bottomley before the 1920 season.
 He became an integral member of the Cardinals batting order, driving in 100 or more runs batted in between 1924 and 1929 as the team's cleanup hitter.
 In 1924, he established a major league record for driving in 12 runs in a nine inning game.